 The biggest lesson I’ve learned is that when you build a team, you have to have diverse experiences and diverse perspectives.
-A team where everyone does the same thing really well, isn’t a good team--you’ll accomplish one thing really well, but you won’t accomplish the entirety of your objectives well.
+A team where everyone does the same thing really well, isn’t a good team—you’ll accomplish one thing really well, but you won’t accomplish the entirety of your objectives well.
 That diversity of a team is important to achieve great results.

 My leadership style is very collaborative.
-I try to show the team where we need to go from strategic standpoint, then I like to stand back and encourage them do the work.
+I try to show the team where we need to go from a strategic standpoint, then I like to stand back and encourage them to do the work.
 Let the real passion for the product come through and I’ll take the obstacles out of the way.

 I'm most excited when I can go into our stores and see the culmination of projects that we’ve been working on for many months.
 I love to talk to associates and pet parents about their thoughts and knowing all the hard work and team work that went into it!